FHA Single Unit Approval

 - Not located in an approved condominium project or unapproved phase of a condominium project with an approved Legal Phase

 Once a buyer and seller are under contract, we can begin working on a SUA.
-We’ll reach out to the condo’s management and request the following documents:
+We’ll reach out to the condo’s management or board and request the following documents:

 - HOA’s Master Insurance policy